slamora/brackets-wiki/CodeMirror-v3-integration.md

 * No way to turn off fixed gutter

 **Inline editor bugs:**
-* After opening one editor, opening another one on a different line doesn't open, or opens one on a line other than the one the cursor is in--eventually works after fiddling around
-    * This appears to be a bug in CodeMirror: immediately after opening the inline editor, selections made below it are out of sync, probably because they aren't taking the height of the editor into account.
-At some point they get back into sync.
-Need to isolate and file this.
 * Cmd-E from within an inline editor (to close it) doesn't work
 * Can get two inline editors on same line (CM doesn't enforce the same rule we did--we'll need to specifically check for this)
 * **Typing in inline editor is very very slow (not as bad when merged with no-flex-box branch)**